-Although Sosa and Bonds never officially admitted to using PEDs McGwire did and quietly made his way back into the MLB while Sosa and Bonds are still on the outs (in particular Sosa).
+Mark McGwire (10/1/63) is a former first baseman featured for the Oakland Athletics and the St. Louis Cardinals as a 12-time All-Star, coaching the Los Angeles Dodgers, the San Diego Padres as well as the Cardinals.
+Although Sosa and Bonds never officially admitted to using PEDs, McGwire did and quietly made his way back into the MLB while Sosa and Bonds were still on the outs (in particular, Sosa).

 1987 Mark McGwire Topps Tiffany RC #366

 We feel the 1987 Topps Tiffany Mark McGwire could be his best rookie card in terms of ROI over the next 10 to 15 years.